macmade/XSFoundation/README.md

 Documentation
 -------------

-Documentation can be found at: http://www.xs-labs.com/en/projects/xsfoundation/documentation/
+Documentation and API reference can be found at: http://doc.xs-labs.com/XSFoundation/

 Project home
 ------------